shuklak13/Statistics/notes/MasterCheatsheet.md

 	* Assumptions
 		* original sample data represents the population distribution
 * Stability
-	* if a model's output does not significantly change when new input is added
+	* a model whose output does not change significantly when the training set is modified
+	* Stable examples: linear models and KNN tend to be stable
+	* Unstable examples:
 	* Ex: decision trees are not stable, but KNN is
 * [Correlation](https://mlwave.com/kaggle-ensembling-guide/)
 	* It's often better to ensemble very different models with good accuracy on different sections of the population, rather than similar models with the best accuracy on overlapping sections of the population